 \subsubsection{Ablation study for prediction framework}

-We compare the performance for three additional settings in addition to the proposed end-to-end framework: 1. two-step impute-then-predict process, where the imputation and target task are trained separately ; 2.direct training scheme, where the imputation model and target predictor are optimized under the cross entropy loss from the target task.
-3. multi-task training scheme with both imputation module and target predictor supervised by the cross entropy loss and the imputation loss with equal weights.
+We compare the performance for three variants of the proposed end-to-end framework: (1) two-step impute-then-predict process: the imputation and target task are trained separately; (2) direct training scheme: the imputation and target predictor models are optimized under the cross entropy loss of the target task.
+(3) multi-task training scheme: models are optimized under the cross entropy loss and the imputation loss with equal weights.
 The results are shown in the bottom section of Table~\ref{tab:target_result}.
 On average, the end-to-end training can significantly outperform the two-step impute-then-predict approach.
-In addition, the regularization effect of imputation tasks prevents the model from overfitting.
 However, the multi-task training scheme can suffer from the negative transfer problem, sometimes resulting in lower performance than direct training.
-The meta-weight framework further boosts the performance upon multi-task training, which verifys our assumption that emphasizing the imputation tasks of the most influential subset of features can improve the performance of the downstream tasks.
+The meta-weight framework boosts the performance upon multi-task training, verifying our assumption that emphasizing the imputation of the most influential subset of features can improve the performance of the downstream tasks.